yasingencnet/yasingencnet/src/posts/why-i-use-rgb-instead-of-hex/why-i-use-rgb-instead-of-hex.md

 ---
 title: Why I Use RGB Instead of HEX?
-description: We used HEX colors for years in css, but It's time to replace it with RGB
+description: We used HEX colors for years in CSS, but It's time to replace them with RGB
 date: 2020-09-25
 categories:
     - CSS